It’s no secret that NBA player salaries are impressive. In fact, they’re among the highest-paid professional athletes on the planet.

 Those estimates say that the highest-paid NBA player in terms of endorsements is, to nobody’s surprise, LeBron James.

-LeBron’s prowess for securing endorsements is well-known to both NBA fans and business people around the world.
+LeBron’s prowess in securing endorsements is well-known to both NBA fans and business people around the world.
 Forbes estimates LeBron’s endorsement income at around $64 million.

 That number doesn’t include LeBron’s various investments.
 If you factor those, on top of his endorsement income and close to $40 million salary, he’s earning hundreds of millions.
 In fact, recently it has been reported that he is the first active player in NBA history to become a billionaire.